kontent-ai/delivery-sdk-js/packages/delivery/README.md

 - `npm run test:dev` Runs developer tests (useful for testing functionality)
 - `npm run test:travis` Runs browser tests that are executed by travis

+> If you want to mock http responses, it is possible to use [external implementation of configurable Http Service](../core/README.md#testing) as a part of the [delivery client configuration](DOCS.md#client-configuration).

 ## Feedback & Contribution

 Feedback & Contributions are welcomed.
 Feel free to take/start an issue & submit PR.